zhastdoit/Java_coding_notes/EssentialTopics/Singleton.md

         return singleton;
     }
 ```
 Cons: Static methods and functions are global.
-In the Multi-Thread circumstances, all the global sharing will be dangerous: When multiple threads are calling getInstance() at the same time, there could be multiple processes pass the `singleton == null` check and init multiple Singleton instances and it would be very likely to cause memory leak.
+In the Multi-Thread circumstances, all the global sharing will be dangerous: When multiple threads are calling getInstance() simultaneously, there could be race conditions (multiple processes pass the `singleton == null` check) and result in creating multiple Singleton instances and it would be very likely to cause memory leak.

 #### v1.5 Singleton with synchronized

 ```java
 public class Singleton {
     private static Singleton instance = null;